Vaginal SYSTEMIC estrogen vs vaginal LOCAL estrogen ~ what's the difference?

 We often refer to this as “low dose” estrogen therapy because if we were to measure levels of estrogen in the blood, this type of therapy would not significantly raise blood levels (meaning it does not reach the other tissues in the body)

 Low-dose vaginal estrogen is safe even for women with active breast cancer and women with a previous history of breast cancer.
-It can be started any time, in any woman, even in older women.
+It can be started at any time, in any woman, even in older women.

 Vaginal estradiol and vaginal estriol can be compounded by a compounding pharmacy—an option many women prefer because it allows for customized dosing and can be made with cleaner, simpler ingredients.